 The leaders of this penguin flok

-The first “distro” was MCC Interim Linux in 1992 by Owen Le Blanc of the Manchester Computing Centre (MCC), part of the Manchester University trying to address users who were not Unix experts.
+The first “distro” was MCC Interim Linux in 1992 by Owen Le Blanc of the Manchester Computing Centre (MCC), part of the Manchester University, he was trying to address users who were not Unix experts.

 The second one but for sure maybe the most popular one, at least in terms of the fundation for many other distros so that a large number of Linux users use it directly or indirectly is Debian Linux.
 Debian Project is just a few months older than Slackware, it started in August 1993 shortly followed by the release of Debian 0.01 in September 1993 and the first stable version in June 1996.
 Since then Debian is under continuous development.
 The latest release is Debian 10.6 known by its codename “Buster”.
 Roughly every two years they release a stable version.
 During those two years are also two main development “distros” which are continuously updated during the development till the next stable release.
 Those repositories are known as unstable and testing.
 Debian has one of the greatest and most complete package manager, known as APT that makes installing, updating, or removing software a breeze.

 In May 1995 came along Red Hat Linux, probably the first commercial Linux distribution.
-It was developed and maintained by Red Hat inc. A great success of the time, with a very good package manager, known as rpm and a graphic installer to help novice users known as Anacondamanaged to become the most used Linux distro of the late 90s and early 2000s.
+It was developed and maintained by Red Hat inc. A great success of the time, with a very good package manager, known as rpm, and a graphic installer to help novice users along the installing process, known as Anaconda.
+At the time Red Hat managed to become the most used Linux distro of the late 90s and early 2000s.
 Also being a commercial company was present on Wall street with notable success in 1999 when became the eighth-biggest first-day gain in the history of Wall Street.
-Although an opensource project, Red Hat was developed exclusively inside Red Hat until they decided to split Red Hat Linux into Red Hat Enterprise Linux (RHEL) and a community-based operating system, Fedora.
+Although an open-source project, Red Hat was developed exclusively inside Red Hat until they decided to split Red Hat Linux into Red Hat Enterprise Linux (RHEL) and a community-based operating system, Fedora which is thought to be the main project on which RHEL is based.
 From that point, RHEL is developed only for the commercial market with strict trademark rules, but still providing its source code for free.
 Fedora project is for the RHEL equivalent of Debian’s testing repository for Debian stable.
 Red Hat uses Fedora as a platform to promote the development of new technology, some of which might or might not end up in Red Hat Enterprise Linux.

 Of course, there are some very task-oriented Linux distros that will ease your work sparing you from installing and configuring dozens of apps like Kali Linux (which is also based on Debian), a distro designed for computer security tasks with over 600 preinstalled tools for testing systems and networks for weaknesses.